AfterAlabama/Heroes3-Project/README.md

 11) Navbar has a [Menu](https://github.com/AfterAlabama/Heroes3-Project/blob/master/src/components/Navbar/NavbarMenu.tsx) to navigate through the app.
 [Navbar content](https://github.com/AfterAlabama/Heroes3-Project/blob/master/src/components/Navbar/NavbarLogin.tsx) will also change if user registers.
 12) [Heroes history](https://github.com/AfterAlabama/Heroes3-Project/blob/master/src/components/HeroesHistory/HeroesHistoryMenu/HistoryMenu.tsx) will display all the heroes in the game, and it has a small [Characterization](https://github.com/AfterAlabama/Heroes3-Project/blob/master/src/components/HeroesHistory/HeroesComponent/HeroComponent.tsx) of each hero in the form of a resume
 13) Developer can see the bundle size of the project with an according NPM script
+14) If authorized user picks out a profile picture it gets stored with Firebase.
+If user deletes their account, so will the picture be deleted

 # NPM Scripts